 In the initial year of the Program, the State of Alaska legislature provided start-up funding of \$250,000 which was to be used for initial equipment purchases and other authorized costs.
-As of December 31, 2016, \$130,922 had been used for equipment purchases.
-The remaining funds are included in cash and net assets.
+As of December 31, 2017, \$250,000 had been used for equipment purchases.